solana-labs/solana/docs/src/validator/blockstore.md

 ## Blockstore APIs

 The Blockstore offers a subscription based API that ReplayStage uses to ask for entries it's interested in.
-The entries will be sent on a channel exposed by the Blockstore.

 These subscription API's are as follows: